 Alaska is home to a diverse family of bears.
-Alaska bears can be divided into Brown Bears, Black Bears, and Polar Bears, and have further divisions within.
+These bears can be divided into Brown Bears, Black Bears, and Polar Bears, and have further divisions within.

 The Brown Bear is the most prevalent species, with 98% of the North American population living in Alaska.
 They are omnivores, so their diet is a mixture of insects, berries, plants , small animals, fish, carrion.
 You can find the bears at different locations, different times of the year depending on what’s on the menu, what’s ripe, and what’s swimming in the stream.